bminusg/csm-2000/README.md

 ## Getting started

-The Bundler needs at least 2 entry points for recognizing your Creative.
-Please ensure that the following files exist on your creative folder `index.html`, `main.js`.
+The Bundler need one entry point for recognizing your Creative.
+Please ensure that the following file exist on your creative folder `main.js`.

 ### Entrypoint main.js